 The Convent of the Good Shepherd was established at Oakleigh in 1883 and demolished in the 1980′s to make way for the Chadstone Shopping Centre.
 In 2011 the Archivist at the Good Shepherd, Fraser Faithful, indicated that there was no knowledge of a window of that description in existence.
-In 1931 a new chapel was being built so this may when the windows may have last been seen.
+In 1931 a new chapel was being built so this may be when the windows were last seen.

 On the 25th March 2011, Fraser wrote:

 “…The window you mention would have been installed in the original chapel building constructed 1883-1884 [the Convent opened at the end of 1883].
 The original chapel was replaced in 1931 by the much larger building that we know today as the Oakleigh Chapel, and the original church was built around and became part of the main Convent Building.
 We have not been able to trace any information about the original 1884 window…”